 In another report from July 2022, Dayaratna and his coauthors analyzed the potential positive economic effects a reversal of Biden's energy policies would entail.
-The report found that, "compared to the energy-scarcity approach of the Biden Administration, pursuing an energy-abundance policy would have a trivial impact on global temperatures while increasing aggregate U.S. gross domestic product (GDP) by \$3.4 trillion by 2040, or \$39,000 for a family of four."85 Moreover, such a policy reversal would lead to an average employment increase of 1.1 million jobs, and reduce gasoline prices by \$0.20 per gallon in the short run, and \$0.60 per gallon by 2040.86 based on information gleaned from the U.S. Energy Information Administration.
-Since Biden became president in January 2021, the average household has been forced to pay more than \$2,300 in increased energy costs.87 Over the past two years: residential electricity prices increased by 17 percent; industrial electricity prices increased by 34 percent; home heating oil prices increased by 88 percent; oil prices rose 61 percent; natural gas prices rose 51 percent; and the price of gasoline rose by 46 percent.88
+The report found that, "compared to the energyscarcity approach of the Biden Administration, pursuing an energy-abundance policy would have a trivial impact on global temperatures while increasing aggregate U.S. gross domestic product (GDP) by \$3.4 trillion by 2040, or \$39,000 for a family of four."85 Moreover, such a policy reversal would lead to an average employment increase of 1.1 million jobs, and reduce "A 2023 report from gasoline prices by \$0.20 per gallon The Heartland Institute in the short run, and \$0.60 per found that Biden's climate gallon by 2040.86 based on information gleaned from the U.S. Energy Information Administration.
+Since Biden became president in January 2021, the average household has been forced to pay more than \$2,300 in increased energy costs.
+Over the past two years: residential electricity prices increased by 17 percent; industrial electricity prices increased by 34 percent; home heating oil prices increased by 88 percent; oil prices rose 61 percent; natural gas prices rose 51 percent; and the price of gasoline rose by 46 percent.

 In addition to the macroeconomy, it is also important to examine the costs to consumers.
-A 2023 report from The Heartland Institute found that Biden's climate regulatory actions have caused household energy prices to skyrocket,
+A 2023 report from The Heartland Institute found that Biden's climate regulatory actions have caused household energy prices to skyrocket, change.
+And in terms of oil, what will take its place?
+We haven't found a good substitute for oil, in terms of its availability and fitness for purpose.
+Although the supply is finite, oil is plentiful and the technology to extract it continues to improve, making it ever more economic to produce and use.
+The same is also largely true for natural gas.